tokoba/gemini-mcp-tool-nano/README.md

 ### General Questions (without files)

 - `ask gemini to search for the latest tech news`
-- `use gemini to explain quantum computing`
+- `use gemini to explain div centering`
 - `ask gemini about best practices for React development related to @file_im_confused_about`

 ### Using Gemini CLI's Sandbox Mode (-s)